1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 ```

 ####More modifications
-Since we're making our helpful functions, we can modify them to make the more useful. `ƒ`, for example, can replace `idFn` if we add a check for an `undefined` argument:
+Since we're making our helper functions, we can modify them to be even more useful. `ƒ`, for example, can replace `idFn` if we add a check for an `undefined` field:

 ```javascript
 function ƒ(field){